Qazeer/InfoSec-Notes/Red_Team/Cobalt_Strike.md

-  - Staging process, which is recommended to keep disabled (`set host_stage "false"`) for OPSEC issues (identification of `team server` by simulating a staged beacons).
+  - Staging process, which is recommended to keep disabled (`set host_stage "false"`) for OPSEC issues (identification of `teamserver` by simulating a staged beacons).
 If disabled, only stageless `beacons` will be usable.

   - The `SSL` / `TLS` certificate used by `HTTPS` listeners.